James White (basketball): Return to Europe

 On September 19, 2013, he returned to Italy and signed a one-year deal with Grissin Bon Reggio Emilia.
 During the season with Grissin Bon Reggio Emilia he averaged 17.1 points and 5 rebounds in 34 Italian League games and also helped his team to win the EuroChallenge title.

 On August 7, 2014, he signed a one-year deal with UNICS Kazan of Russia.

 On July 30, 2015, he signed with Cedevita Zagreb of Croatia for the 2015–16 season.

 Iran

 In August 2016, White signed with Petrochimi Bandar Imam of the Iranian Basketball Super League.

 BIG3

 In the summer of 2017, James White joined Trilogy of the BIG3 league together with Al Harrington, Rashad McCants, and Kenyon Martin.

 Trilogy went undefeated throughout the inaugural season and won the first ever BIG3 championship.
 White also won the defensive player of the year award.

 White was a member of Trilogy when they won the 2021 BIG3 Championship, making him the first two-time BIG 3 Champion either as a player or coach.

 As of May 2022, White is still playing with Trilogy while also fulfilling the team captain role.

+Coaching career

+On September 11, 2025, the Minnesota Timberwolves promoted White to the role of assistant coach/player development.